Your Profitable Niche

 4. A Replicable Business Model Exists for Your Niche

-Are you an entrepreneur and a creative?
+Are you a strategist or a creative?
 If so, then you’re prone to lots of ideas and some unfinished projects.

 You don’t need to reinvent the wheel.
-Rather, find a business model that already exists and meets your needs.
+Rather, find a business model which already exists and meets your needs.
 Then blend in your framework, or technique, so it has your unique touch.

-Don’t be afraid to look for business models outside of your industry.
-I’ve often discovered that other professions can offer clues.
-How would you structure your ideal business?
+Don’t be afraid to look for business models outside of the traditional accounting profession.
+I’ve often discovered that other professions offer rich clues.
+How would you structure your ideal accounting firm?

 5. Rely on Your Experience, Pursue Further Learning

-Your experience, even if it’s outside of your current profession, does matter.
+Your experience, even if it’s outside of accounting, does matter.
 Highlight your experience, skills, and expertise.
 Everything you know influences your work.

 Figure out how your experience and your skill set benefits your niche market.
 Competing for market share gets old after awhile.
-This one strategy separates you from the competition.You are the best investment that you can make in your business. #getpaidwhatyoureworth Click To Tweet
+This one strategy separates you from similar accounting firms.You are the best investment that you can make in your business. #getpaidwhatyoureworth Click To Tweet

-You are the best investment that you can make in your business.
+You are the best investment that you can make in your firm.
 Experts consistently expand their knowledge with education and training.
 It’s an evolution; not a destination.

-If you are the industry expert for your niche market, then people will want to learn from you.
+When you are the accounting expert for your niche market, people will want to learn from you.
 Does that interest you?
 If so, then trainings, certification programs and professional licenses are various ways you can teach others your method.